casper-astro/mlib_devel/docs/index.rst

 The recommended OS is Ubuntu as this is what the majority of the collaboration are using.
 This makes it easier for us to support you.
 If you are so inclined, you could also use Red Hat, but we definitely do not support Windows.
 You are welcome to try but you will be on your own.
 You could always run Linux in a VM although this will increase your compile times.

-With the exception of ROACH1/2, all CASPER hardware mentioned above has been fully tested using the Ubuntu 16.04 LTS distribution.
-However, while the above combinations have not been fully tested using Ubuntu 18.04 LTS (and it is therefore not yet an officially supported OS), it is possible to get the toolflow working on this OS with a few tweaks.
+With the exception of ROACH1/2, all CASPER hardware mentioned above has been fully tested using an Ubuntu 18.04 and 20.04 LTS distribution.
+However, both operating systems require a few tweaks to work properly.

+Ubuntu 18.04:

 Some common issues encountered in running the tools on 18.04 include missing packages and incompatibilities between the libraries used to build older versions of Matlab/Vivado and the libraries that come with Ubuntu 18.04.
 Some tips on fixing these issues: